Well Being Retreat Center - Event

 There will be time to enjoy the 160 acres of rural Tennessee land and the 2 1/2 miles of Powell River frontage.

-Food provided will be mostly gluten-free non-vegetarian with a vegetarian option at each meal.
+Food provided will be freshly prepared non-vegetarian with a vegetarian option at each meal.
 (Vegetarian may include eggs and dairy.)
+Meals will be mostly gluten-free.
 Lodging is available on a first come, first serve basis; there are a limited number of single rooms.
 The Tiny Houses and the earth-sheltered private cabins by the river are both listed as "Private Cabins."
 For pictures of the lodging options, go here.
 Cabinettes have bathroom facilities in the nearby Conference Building, a short walk away.
 There is also a low cost option for AT Shelter camping by the river with bathrooms and hot showers nearby.

 The Well Being Retreat Center offers a conducive environment for this event: quiet natural spaces and delicious healthy food.